star twitter facebook envelope linkedin instagram youtube alert-red alert home left-quote chevron hamburger minus plus search triangle x

 • Solve a real-world problem for a real-world client in your team-based Capstone Project, collaborating with our top industry and government partners.

-• Make meaningful connections through internships and apprenticeships, many of which lead to jobs—60% convert into full-time offers.
+• Make meaningful connections through internships and apprenticeships, many of which lead to jobs.

 • Apply your newly earned knowledge from class to immersive activities, workshops, events, and student clubs.